BlaqSmyth/RochvillesRedesign/DEPLOYMENT_RAILWAY.md

-# Railway Deployment Guide (Alternative to Vercel)
+# Railway Deployment Guide

+**This is the recommended deployment platform** for Rochvilles & Co. website.

-**Why Railway?** Railway is better suited for traditional Express.js applications with persistent sessions and long-running processes.
-If you experience issues with Vercel's serverless architecture, Railway is the recommended alternative.
+Railway is the ideal platform for this full-stack Express.js application with persistent sessions and PostgreSQL database.

 ---

-## 🚂 Railway.app Deployment
+## 🚂 Why Railway?

 Railway is a modern platform that handles full-stack Node.js apps excellently, with built-in PostgreSQL support.

-### ✅ Benefits Over Vercel
+### ✅ Key Benefits

-- ✅ **Better for Express**: Traditional server processes, not serverless
+- ✅ **Perfect for Express**: Traditional server processes with persistent connections
-- ✅ **Session persistence**: Real process keeps sessions stable
+- ✅ **Session management**: Real processes keep sessions stable and secure
-- ✅ **Simpler setup**: One-click PostgreSQL integration
+- ✅ **Built-in PostgreSQL**: One-click database integration
-- ✅ **WebSocket support**: If you add real-time features later
+- ✅ **WebSocket ready**: Support for real-time features if needed
-- ✅ **Free tier**: $5 free credit monthly (enough for small sites)
+- ✅ **Free tier**: $5 free credit monthly (enough for small business sites)
+- ✅ **Auto-deployment**: Deploys automatically from GitHub
+- ✅ **Free SSL**: Automatic HTTPS certificates

 ---